• Skip to primary navigation

 What is the best lettuce for lettuce wraps?

-It is best to use sturdy head lettuce with thick ribs on each leaf just like an iceberg, Bibb, Boston, and little gem.
+It is best to use sturdy head lettuce with thick ribs on each leaf just like an iceberg, Bibb lettuce, Butter lettuce, and Romaine lettuce.
 The lettuce leaf should be hardy enough that it will not easily wilt with heavy or warm additions and deep enough to hold the filling.

 How do you keep the lettuce fresh and crisp in the fridge?